Dublioros/Dublioros/README.md

 - 💼 Currently working as a Back-end Developer at Alticsa
 - 🎓 Oracle Certified Junior Programmer
-- 💻 Software Engineering at 42 Madrid
+- 💻 Software Engineering Student at 42 Madrid

 Let's connect and build awesome things together:
 - 📫 You can reach me on: